Miltonly/Streets/Kitchen Court

 How far is Kitchen Court from Toronto?

-The drive to the Milton GO station takes about 12 minutes, and the full GO train trip to Union Station runs around 72 minutes.
-Driving to downtown Toronto takes roughly an hour outside peak times.
+The drive to the Milton GO station takes about twelve minutes; from there, the train to Union Station runs roughly an hour.
+Total commute time is around 72 minutes.

 Who is Kitchen Court a good fit for?